Chalukya dynasty: Society

-The Hindu caste system was present and devadasis were recognised by the government.
-Some kings had concubines (ganikas) who were given much respect, and Sati was perhaps absent since widows like Vinayavathi and Vijayanka are mentioned in records.
+The society under the Chalukyas was marked by religious pluralism and cultural diversity.
+Some kings had concubines (ganikas) who were given much respect, Inscriptions record donations to Jain basadis (temples), and prominent Jain scholars such as Ravikirti, the court poet of Pulakeshin II, flourished under their reign.
 Devadasis were however present in temples.
-Sage Bharata's Natyashastra, the precursor to Bharatanatyam, the classical dance of South India, was popular and is seen in many sculptures and is mentioned in inscriptions.
+Sage Bharata's Natyashastra, the precursor to Bharatanatyam, the classical dance of South India was popular and is seen in many sculptures and is mentioned in inscriptions.
+Kumkumadevi the younger sister of Vijayaditya (and queen of Alupa King Chitravahana) made several grants and had a Jain basadi called Anesajjebasadi constructed at Puligere, Sati was perhaps absent since widows like Vinayavathi and Vijayanka are mentioned in records.
 Some women from the royal family enjoyed political power in administration.
-Queen Vijayanka was a noted Sanskrit poet, Kumkumadevi, the younger sister of Vijayaditya (and queen of Alupa King Chitravahana) made several grants and had a Jain basadi called Anesajjebasadi constructed at Puligere, and the queens of Vikramaditya II, Lokamahadevi and Trailokyamahadevi made grants and possibly consecrated the Lokesvara Temple (now called Virupaksha temple) but also and the Mallikarjuna temple respectively at Pattadakal.
+Queen Vijayanka was a noted Sanskrit poet, and the queens of Vikramaditya II, Lokamahadevi and Trailokyamahadevi made grants and possibly consecrated the Lokesvara Temple (now called Virupaksha temple) but also and the Mallikarjuna temple respectively at Pattadakal.